‘Justice League’ actor Ezra Miller arrested at Hawaii bar - NewsBreak

 Miller, 29, known for playing Flash in the film franchise, became agitated at a bar in Hilo while other people were singing karaoke, the Hawaii County Police Department said in a news release .

 Police said Miller “began yelling obscenities” and grabbed the microphone from a 23-year-old woman.
-Miller is also accused of lunging at a 32-year-old man who was playing darts.Chris Rock declining to file police report over Oscars incident: LAPD
+Miller is also accused of lunging at a 32-year-old man who was playing darts.4 charged in overdose death of actor Michael K. Williams

 The bar owner asked Miller several times to calm down with no success, police said.